larsfroelich/mergepdfs/README.md

 # mergepdfs
-Merge multiple pdf files into a single pdf
+Merge multiple pdf files into a single file